opnfv/vineperf/docs/testing/user/configguide/tools.rst

 Load Generation
 ---------------

-In VSPERF, load generation refers to creating background cpu and memory loads to study the impact of these loads on system under test.
-There are two options to create loads in VSPERF.
+In ViNePerf, load generation refers to creating background cpu and memory loads to study the impact of these loads on system under test.
+There are two options to create loads in ViNePerf.
 These options are used for different use-cases.
 The options are:

 * stress or stress-ng
 * Stressor-VMs